MohammadHosseinali/DockerTracing/README.md

 # Tools

-1.Custom python script to create TCP traffic flow between client container and server container (files are available on repo)
+1. Custom Python script (files are available on repo)

-2.Perf
+2. Perf

-3.Ftrace
+3. Ftrace

 # Setup and config: